osmode/ddash/README.md

 ```
 This will install the Go Ethereum client, IPFS, and the necessary Python modules to allow DDASH to interface with these clients.

-To start the comand line DDASH Networking Utility, run:
+To start the DDASH Networking Utility, run:
 ```
 ./dnu.sh
 ```